ch0ripain/debugging-react-app/README.md

 }
 ```
 Since duration is 0, this loop never executes, leaving results empty, which leads to the error.
+> [!TIP]
+> The console is your first go-to for quick details on any unexpected error.
 #### Solution 🛠️
 To handle this, we have a couple of options: